Lorac/Lorac/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Fixing our rendering loop code
+- 🔭 I’m currently working with ... an intern to finish up a project
 - 🌱 I’m currently learning ...
 Qt Scene Graph
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...